-For youth 18-21, the Louisiana Revised Statutes 14:403.2 outlines definitions and reporting responsibilities.
-The Bureau of Adult Protective Services is designated by the Louisiana Department of Health and Hospitals as the agency responsible for carrying out the mandate of Louisiana Revised Statute 14:403.2 with regard to adults with disabilities and emancipated minors who live in unlicensed and non-regulated settings and for managing the Adult Protective Services programs in DHH administered facilities.
+For youth 18-21, the Bureau of Adult Protective Services is designated by the Louisiana Department of Health as the agency responsible for carrying out the mandate of Louisiana Revised Statute 14:403.2 with regard to adults with disabilities and emancipated minors who live in unlicensed and non-regulated settings and for managing the Adult Protective Services programs in LDH administered facilities.
 Adult Protective Services (APS) serves adults ages 18-59 and emancipated minors who have a mental or physical disability that substantially limits their ability to provide for their own care or protection and who live in the community either independently in their own home or with the help of others or in any other place that is not licensed by a governmental regulatory agency.
 APS is responsible for investigating and arranging for services to protect adults with disabilities who are at risk of abuse, neglect, exploitation, or extortion.